 - Unlike credit card refinancing, debt consolidation is a definite means to become debt-free as it comes with a fixed repayment schedule.

 - Paying off debt using debt consolidation helps you maintain your credit score and prevents it from dropping any further.
-With regular payments the score eventually improves in the long run.
+With regular payments, the score eventually improves in the long run.

 Dealing with debts can be emotionally taxing, making it impossible to lead a normal life.
-Both credit card refinancing and debt consolidation are great ways to handle such debts.
+Both credit card refinancing and debt consolidation is great ways to handle such debts.
 But before you opt for one, understand that they are similar but not the same.
 They’re meant to serve different needs.
 So, whichever you go for, make sure it’s a smart money move for you.